Freqently Asked Questions

 Note: Reports requiring new or additional data elements may require modifications to current data connectors to collect the necessary data elements.

-Currently, there are 175+ Community Health Centers across 19 states working with Azara DRVS.
+Currently, there are 380 Community Health Centers across 31 states working with Azara DRVS.

 DRVS is licensed on an organizational basis (PCA, IPA, HCCN, CHC or clinic) and priced based on the number of patient medical encounters the entity records in a given time period.
-Within the licensed entity, ALL staff members are entitled to use the DRVS system and its reports.
+Within the licensed entity, all staff members are entitled to use the DRVS system and its reports.
 We encourage our clients to grant widespread access as a way of highlighting both successes and areas needing improvement and enabling an environment where the process of quality improvement is transparent and available to everyone.